Communication-Efficient Distributed Deep Learning: A Comprehensive Survey: Auxiliary Technologies

 \subsection{Warm-up Training}

-When the neural network just begins to train for several epochs, the gradient values are so big that the network varies rapidly.
-Compressing these early gradients restricts the evolving ability of the neural network in the first several epochs.
-In order to elude this problem, Yujun Lin et al. \cite{DGC} make use of Warm-up training \cite{imagenet1hour} in DGC.
-This technique splits the training process into two periods, warm-up period and the normal training period.
-Firstly, the algorithm trains the model in the warm-up period, using a less aggressive learning rate and also less aggressive gradient sparsity, which can help to reduce the number of extreme gradients being delayed.
-And then, the gradient sparsity increases exponentially from a small value to the final value.
-Then the algorithm trains the model in a high sparsity and decreasing the learning rate as vanilla SGD.
+Lin et al.\citep{DGC} utilized Warm-up Training~\citep{imagenet1hour} in DGC to overcome the problem of rapidly varying neural network behavior in the first few epochs of training when the gradient values are excessively large.
+This technique involves dividing the training process into two periods: the warm-up period and the normal training period.
+During the warm-up period, the algorithm trains the model using a less aggressive learning rate and less aggressive gradient sparsity.
+This reduces the number of extreme gradients being delayed.
+In addition, the gradient sparsity increases exponentially from a small value to the final value.
+Subsequently, the algorithm trains the model using high sparsity and a decreasing learning rate, similar to vanilla SGD.